Ball for Exercise: A Complete Recovery Guide

 A ball for exercise and recovery targets trigger points and tight muscles that foam rollers can't reach, making it one of the most underrated tools you can own.
-Small, portable, and genuinely effective, the right massage ball lets you dig into knots in your feet, glutes, shoulders, and back with pinpoint accuracy.
+Small, portable, and surprisingly effective, the right massage ball lets you dig into knots in your feet, glutes, shoulders, and back with pinpoint accuracy.

 Foam rollers are fantastic for broad muscle groups like quads, hamstrings, and upper back.
 But they're too wide to get into smaller, deeper spots.
 A massage ball concentrates all your body weight into a much smaller surface area.
 That means more pressure, more precision, and better access to muscles like the piriformis, the bottom of your feet, and the space between your shoulder blades.